Getting Hip to Social Security Benefits for Hip Injuries

 Social Security Disability for Hip Problems

-You went to the doctor and were diagnosed with degenerative hip joints, or osteoarthritis.
+You went to the doctor and were diagnosed with degenerative hip joints, or osteoarthritis (see also work related osteoarthritis).
 You expressed your working concerns to her and she mentioned the possibility of receiving Social Security benefits.
 Would you qualify?

 - Meeting a qualifying disability listing.
 Although there isn’t a specific disability listing for degenerative hip joints, your situation may fall under the Major Dysfunction of a Joint category.
 To qualify for this type of listing, you would need to prove that you have one of the listed ailments: a deformity, chronic joint pain, stiffness that affects your ability to move, a narrowing between your joints, or a fusion of the bones.

 - Proving your disability.
 In order to prove that you are not able to work because of your hip problems, you’ll need to provide the Social Security Administration with evidence, such as x-rays, MRIs, and other tests, including those that measure range of motion.

 If you have questions about receiving Social Security, have already been turned down, or want help with the filing process, we can help.